xrcyz/Processing-Dark-Theme/README.md

 # Processing-Dark-Theme
 A dark theme for processing, to make it a little more like Visual Studio 2019.

 ![screenshot](/processing%20dark%20theme.png?raw=true)

 ## Installation ##
 * Navigate to `%appdata%\processing`
-* Copy preferences.txt and rename to preferences_default.txt
+* Copy 'preferences.txt' and rename to 'preferences_default.txt'
-* Open preferences.txt
+* Open 'preferences.txt'
 * Replace `editor.token.*` with these values.
 ```
 editor.token.comment1.style=#00DCBE,plain